www.tlab.it

 These tools enable us to analyse different kinds of relationships between context units.

-Correspondence Analysis allows us to explore similarities and differences between (and within) groups of context units.
+Correspondence Analysis allows us to explore similarities and differences between (and within) groups of context units (e.g. documents belonging to the same category).

 C : TOOLS FOR THEMATIC ANALYSIS